 - Boyle’s Law

 - Combined Gas Law

 The physical definition of pressure is the total amount of force over a given area.
 This can be described by the equation , where is the total force, and is the area.

 What is Pressure – A Gaseous Definition

 Consider a sample of gas.
-In this sample of gas, there are many gas particles flying around in different directions, colliding off of each other and the walls of their container.
-These collisions is what causes pressure.
+In this sample of gas, there are many gas particles flying around in different directions, colliding with each other and the walls of their container.
+These collisions are what cause pressure.

 Consider what occurs when a single particle collides and bounces off of a wall at a speed .
 Assuming a perfectly elastic collision, this particle will accelerate by a factor of

 .
 Considering Newton’s second, , we can then see how this acceleration would exert a force on the wall.

 Now, consider once more the entire sample of gas.
 Each particle bounces off of the walls exerting a degree of force.
 We can sum this force over the surface of the entire wall to get the equation .

 From this equation, we can then see how a sample of gas in a container has a specific pressure.